oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

      <strong style="color: #C74634">Note</strong>: To get to the Console Output, hover over #3 under Last Success in the image above and click on Console Output from the dropdown.
 (Check Task 7 for an example)

-     If you navigate again to the Console Output, you will see that the release branch updates the Test environment and the deployments.
+     In the Console Output, you will see that the release branch updates the Test environment and the deployments.
 You will also notice that the images took the release version __1.0__ as a tag.

      ![Release Pipeline Updates](./images/release-updates-deployments.png)

      As branches, if there needs to be an update to releases, your team can fix forward and simply delete and prepare a new release without repercussions.
 Once completed, tested and approved, you can create the release tag on GitHub.

+3. Checking the application

+     You can also navigate back to the web application and make another transfer request.
+The response output should reflect your chnages and include the transaction date.

 This completes the LiveLab.
 You may now **proceed to Teardown.**

 ## Acknowledgements

 * **Authors** - Norman Aberin, Developer Advocate
-* **Last Updated By/Date** - Norman Aberin, August 2022
+* **Last Updated By/Date** - Norman Aberin, September 2022